Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \end{defi}

-Notice how the top priority of $\bullet$ and $X$ is 0, in contrast to their priority (as given by Definition~\ref{d:priority}): they do not contribute to the increase in priority needed for unfolding recursive types.
+Notice how the top priority of $\bullet$ and $X$ is 0, in contrast to their priority (as given by \Cref{d:APCP:priority}): as we will see next, they do not contribute to the increase in priority needed for unfolding recursive types.

 \paragraph{Typing Rules}